SeanAbstract/gatsby-starter-netlify-cms/src/pages/about/index.md

     brandLogo: /img/ant-financial.png
 partners:
   - brandDescription: >-
-      ASB Bank, commonly stylised as ASB, is a bank owned by Commonwealth Bank of Australia, operating in New Zealand.
+      A U.S.-based brokerage firm.
+It operates the largest electronic trading platform in the U.S. by number of daily average revenue trades.
     brandLogo: /img/sequoia.png
   - brandDescription: >-
       A multinational banking and financial services company headquartered in Melbourne, Australia.
 ANZ is the largest bank in New Zealand.
     brandLogo: /img/morning-side.png
+  - brandDescription: >-
+      ASB Bank, commonly stylised as ASB, is a bank owned by Commonwealth Bank of Australia, operating in New Zealand.
+    brandLogo: /img/renren.png
   - brandDescription: >-
       A multinational banking and financial services company headquartered in Melbourne, Australia.
 ANZ is the largest bank in New Zealand.